tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 </div>

 You provide the path to serve the report from with the `@report` tag and then points to the quarto (or rmarkdown) file below the block.
 If you have a parameterized report you can pass in parameters through the query string, and if your report provides multiple output formats the client can choose between them, either through content negotiation or be appending the correct file extension to the url (e.g. requesting `/quarterly_report.pdf` in the above will render a PDF version and requesting `/quarterly_report.html` will render to HTML).
+Reports are cached so they are only rendered when needed.

 ### Persistent data storage